-In the United States, crimes are categorized broadly into two groups: felonies and misdemeanors.
-While felonies represent more serious offenses, misdemeanors are considered less severe.
-Misdemeanors are further divided into three degrees: first, second, and third, with varying degrees of severity.
-First-degree misdemeanors, in particular, attract more substantial punishments compared to their third-degree counterparts.
-Certain misdemeanors, not falling under these classification systems, have their own specific sentencing guidelines.
-To understand the potential consequences you may face, consulting a knowledgeable Pittsburgh DUI lawyer is vital.
+In the United States, crimes fall into two broad classifications: felonies and misdemeanors.
+While felonies encompass more serious offenses, misdemeanors are considered less severe.
+Misdemeanors are further divided into three degrees: first, second, and third, each with varying levels of severity.
+When it comes to first-degree misdemeanors, the penalties are more substantial compared to their third-degree counterparts.
+It’s important to note that certain misdemeanors have their own specific sentencing guidelines, falling outside these classification systems.
+To grasp the potential consequences you may face, consulting a knowledgeable Washington PA DUI lawyer is vital.

 What is a “First-Degree Misdemeanor”?

 - Endangering the welfare of a child

 - Possession of a firearm on prohibited premises